enp1s0/tsqr-tc/README.md

 ## Algorithm
 This library computes TSQR using a batch QR function.
-We use Householder QR to compute each QR factorization in batch QR.
+It uses Householder QR and WY Representation to compute each QR factorization in batch QR.
-To compute QR factorization efficiently we use WY representation.

 ## License